Roland Rudd

-Roland Dacre Rudd (born April 1961) is the founder and chairman of Finsbury (formerly RLM Finsbury), a public relations firm.
+Roland Dacre Rudd (born April 1961) is the founder and chairman of FGS Global (formerly Finsbury), a public relations firm, and holds a variety of other charitable and non-executive posts.
 Rudd was educated at Oxford University, becoming President of the Oxford Union before starting a career in journalism that he left to found Finsbury.
 He sold that company to WPP plc in 2001, making an estimated £40 million.

-He continues as chairman of Finsbury and has a variety of other charitable and non-executive posts.
 He is strongly in favour of British engagement with the European Union and has campaigned for electoral reform.

 Personal life and education

-Rudd was born in April 1961, one of four children of Tony Rudd, a stockbroker; his sisters are Amanda, Melissa and Amber, who was a Conservative Party Member of Parliament until September 2019, when she left the party over its stance on Brexit; she has since sat as an independent MP.
+Rudd was born in April 1961, one of four children of Tony Rudd, a stockbroker; his sisters are Amanda, Melissa and Amber, who was a Conservative Party Member of Parliament until September 2019, when she left the party over its stance on Brexit; she then sat as an independent MP until standing down at the subsequent general election.

-As a child he wanted to be Prime Minister.
+As a child he wanted to be prime minister.
 He was educated at Millfield School.
 He read philosophy and theology at Regent's Park College, Oxford, describing himself as "perhaps a lazy Christian."

 He was elected president of the Oxford Union on his third attempt.
 At Oxford he was friends with Hugo Dixon with whom he travelled to America to work on Walter Mondale's campaign for the Democratic Party nomination.
 They transferred to rival Gary Hart when Mondale could not accommodate them.

-Marriage

 Rudd is married to Sophie Hale, a designer of womenswear.